-This authorization level controls the guest experience in SharePoint Online, OneDrive for Business, Office 365 Groups, and Microsoft Teams, and the settings are applied across your whole tenant—including SharePoint sites connected to an Office 365 group.
+This authorization level controls the guest experience in SharePoint Online, OneDrive for Business, Microsoft 365 Groups, and Microsoft Teams, and the settings are applied across your whole tenant—including SharePoint sites connected to an Microsoft 365 group.

 If external sharing is disabled at the SharePoint or OneDrive level (while guest access is enabled at the Teams level), external users will still be able to join a team as a guest.

 Depending on how you’ve configured settings in Teams, those guests will still be able to do things like make calls, create channels, and chat.
 But they won’t have access to any documents through the Files tab, even if a user shares a document directly with them through a conversation.